pywbem/pywbemtools/docs/pywbemclispecialfeatures.rst

-simplify the overall command line syntax pywbemcli combines these into a single subcommand (i.e. ``enumerate``, ``references``, ``associators``) and includes an option (``-o,`` or ``--names-only``) that determines whether the instance names or instances are retrieved from the WBEM Server.
+simplify the overall command line syntax pywbemcli combines these into a single subcommand (i.e. ``enumerate``, ``references``, ``associators``) and includes an option (``-o,`` or ``--names-only``) that determines whether the instance names or instances are retrieved from the WBEM server.

 Thus, for example an ``instance enumerate`` with and without the ``-o`` option::